Investors grow cagey as Italy election nears

 TURMOIL

-Mike Riddell, manager of the International Sovereign Bond Fund at M&G, the $351 billion investment arm of UK insurer Prudential (PRU.L), says the Italian election on February 24-25 could stir up a new phase of political turmoil in Europe.
+Mike Riddell, manager of the International Sovereign Bond Fund at M&G, the $351 billion investment arm of UK insurer Prudential, says the Italian election on February 24-25 could stir up a new phase of political turmoil in Europe.

 Last week he sold his 5-year and 7-year Italian government debt, bought at yields of 6-7 percent in July, banking a profit of more than 350 bps in the process.
 He is unwilling to gamble such gains on the hope of a seamless, market-friendly result.